-Israel cuts Gaza fuel transfers in half after rocket attack
+Israeli PM cuts Gaza fuel transfers amid flurry of threats

 “Israel’s strategy over the past few years has been to maintain the situation as it is,” retired general Guy Tzur told Israel’s Army Radio.
 “Therefore we are in a strategy of ’rounds’ (of violence) and this does nothing to change the situation … we need to establish deterrence on the one hand and provide serious humanitarian relief on the other.”

+In the West Bank, Israel is still reeling from the deadly blast Friday at a water spring that killed Rina Shnerb, 17, from the settlement of Dolev, and wounded her brother and father.
+As politicians paid the family condolence visits, Netanyahu announced he has ordered his staff to prepare plans for building a new neighborhood in Dolev that would have about 300 residential housing units.

+“We will deepen our roots and strike at our enemies.
+We will continue to strengthen and develop the settlements,” Netanyahu said in a statement.

-The Gaza flare-up comes as Israel has also dramatically stepped up its campaign against Iranian military aggression in the region.
-In recent days, Israel has acknowledged attacking targets near Damascus to thwart what it called an imminent Iranian drone strike against Israel.
+The flare-ups come as Israel has also dramatically stepped up its campaign against Iranian military aggression in the region.
+In recent days, Israel has acknowledged attacking targets near the Syrian capital, Damascus, to thwart what it called an imminent Iranian drone strike against Israel.

 Israel has carried out hundreds of airstrikes in Syria in recent years, most of them aimed at arms shipments believed to be headed from Iran to its Shiite proxy Hezbollah.
-But direct clashes between Israel and Iranian forces have been rare.
+But direct clashes between Israel and Iranian forces have been rare, and Israel has typically been wary of publicly acknowledging them for fear of sparking a fierce response that could deteriorate into all-out war.

 Lebanese officials reported that Israeli warplanes also attacked a Palestinian base in eastern Lebanon near the border with Syria early Monday, a day after an alleged Israeli drone crashed in a Hezbollah stronghold in southern Beirut while another exploded and crashed nearby.